Husterknupp/urban-octo-memory/wp-content/themes/customizr-pro/addons/fpu/readme.txt

 #######################  Changelog ######################
+= 2.1.16 May 14th 2019 =
+* improved : remove title attribute on fp thubmnails and readmore button

+= 2.1.15 April 9th 2019 =
+* fixed : changed priority of WooCommerce option so that it is displayed at the right place

+= 2.1.14 April 5th 2019 =
+* improved : implemented a new checkbox style for the customizer controls

+= 2.1.13 March 21st 2019 =
+* fixed : Static page on home => display the FP even if no page is specified. fixes #139

+= 2.1.12 March 5th 2019 =
+* improved : added an option to include WooCommerce products in the list of possible featured posts, disabled by default. fixes #138

+= 2.1.11 February 27th 2019 =
+* fixed : compatibility with WP 5.1

+= 2.1.10 February 14th 2019 =
+* fixed : removed unwanted lines displayed around the images of the featured pages on chrome
+* improved : better horizontal centering of the featured pages in their row

+= 2.1.9 November 16th 2018 =
+* improved : tc_is_customizing() => the check on $pagenow does NOT work on multisite install
+* improved : add wp 5.0 compatibility patch see https://github.com/presscustomizr/customizr/issues/1623

+= 2.1.8 September 18th 2018 =
+* Fix: do not set the fpu img min height to 100% when js-centering disabled
+* Updated the plugin updater

 = 2.1.7 March 29th 2018 =
 * Fix: class_browsers.php: Use of deprecated PHP4 style class constructor is not supported since PHP 7. fixes #124
 * Fix: modern - fpu container position must be relative